animesh-singhal/FCND-3D-Controls/README.md

 #### Scenario 2: Body rate and roll/pitch control

-We begin by establishing a relation between the rotor forces and the (a) Required net fore in z direction; (b) Required net torque along x, y, z axes.
-This is enable the drone to adjust the rotor speed according to how the controller commands to net forces and torque to be on the system.
-The [GenerateMotorCommands method](./src/QuadControl.cpp#L56-L98) needs to be coded resolving this equations:
+We begin by establishing a relation between the rotor forces and (a) Required net force in z direction; (b) Required net torque along the quad's local frame's x, y, z axes.
+This will enable the drone to adjust the rotor speed according to the net forces and torque on the system commanded by the controller.
+The [GenerateMotorCommands method](./src/QuadControl.cpp#L56-L98) needs to be programmed resolving these equations:

 ![Moment force equations](./images/moments_force_eq.PNG)

-Where all the `kf*(omega_1^2)` to `kf*(omega_1^2)` would be the motor's thrust at each rotor, `I_x*u_p_bar` would be the moments along the x direction, `c_bar*kf` is the total thrust, kappa is the drag/thrust ratio and `l` is the drone arm length over square root of two.
+Where all `kf*(omega_1^2)` would be the motor's thrust at the first rotor, `I_x*u_p_bar` would be the net torque along the x-axis, `c_bar*kf` is the total thrust, kappa is the drag/thrust ratio (`kappa=km/kf`) and `l` is the drone arm length over square root of two.
 These equations come from the classroom lectures.
 There are a couple of things to consider.
 For example, on NED coordinates the `z` axis is inverted that is why the moment on `z` was inverted here.
 Another thing to note is the numbering of the rotors: front left->(1); front right->(2); rear right->(3); rear left->(4).

 Now is the time to start coding the controller.
 Here we deal with the innermost Attitude controller which further contains the following three controllers within it: